 Now that the summer has arrived, it’s not only us humans that look forward to holidays and adventurous days out; our four-legged doggy friends also look forward to lots more walks and exciting activities at pet-friendly venues.
-When you’re out and about with your dog, it’s best to first ask if he will be welcome if you intend to go to shops, pubs or even cafes and restaurants.
+When you’re out and about with your dog, it’s best to first ask if he will be welcome if you intend to go to shops, pubs, cafes, and restaurants.

 Dog friendly locations

-You can now have your pet experience a meal out with you, as several restaurants have menus catering specifically for dogs, and many pubs will usually allow dogs in their outside courtyards or beer gardens.
-It’s much easier to take your dog on holiday, as many hotels and B&Bs allow dogs to share your room, with some providing a doggy bed and special dog treats.
+You can now have your pet experience a meal out with you, as several restaurants have menus catering specifically for dogs.
+Many pubs will usually allow dogs in their outside courtyards or beer gardens.
+It’s much easier to take your dog on holiday, as many hotels and B&Bs enable dogs to share your room, with some providing a doggy bed and special dog treats.

-There are many other “pet-friendly activities you can enjoy with your dog during the summer months.
+You can enjoy many other “pet-friendly activities with your dog during summer.
 Why not be adventurous and explore some of these:

 - Take a picnic – a nice change of environment, especially for an older dog, rather than him being left at home.
-A short stroll, with a picnic in a backpack, to a nice scenic location where you can both enjoy your lunch, take a lie down and relax, in a change of surroundings.
+A short stroll, with a picnic in a backpack, to a nice scenic location where you can both enjoy your lunch, lie down and relax in a change of surroundings.